SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 The start scripts are ready but now we must copy them to the right place in the Docker image.
 In both `ha` and `webapp` Docker files, you need to add a `COPY` instruction to setup the service correctly.

-In `ha` Docker file, you need to replace: `TODO: [S6] Replace the two lines above` by
+In `ha` Docker file, you need to replace: `TODO: [S6] Replace the two following instructions` by

 ```
+# Copy the S6 service and make the run script executable
 COPY services/ha /etc/services.d/ha
 RUN chmod +x /etc/services.d/ha/run
 ```

-Do the same in the `webapp`Docker file with the following replacement: `TODO: [S6] Replace the two lines above` by
+Do the same in the `webapp`Docker file with the following replacement: `TODO: [S6] Replace the two following instructions` by

 ```
 COPY services/node /etc/services.d/node